 How Do You Fix Tennis And Golfers Elbow?

-What is Tennis Elbow?
 Tennis elbow, or lateral epicondylitis, is a condition in which the tendons that attach the muscles of the forearm to the bony prominence on the outside of the elbow become irritated and inflamed.
 The condition is caused by overuse of these muscles and tendons, often as a result of repetitive motions of the arm and wrist, such as those involved in tennis or other racquet sports.

-It can also occur in people who do not play sports but who perform repetitive motions at work, such as painters, carpenters, and plumbers.
 Symptoms of tennis elbow include pain and tenderness on the outside of the elbow, weakness in grip strength, and a sensation of burning or tingling down the arm.
 The pain may radiate from the elbow to the upper arm or shoulder.

-It is typically worse with activity and improves with rest.
 There are several treatment options for tennis elbow.
 In most cases, conservative measures such as rest, ice, and over-the-counter anti-inflammatory medication will provide relief.

 Physical therapy exercises may also be helpful in reducing symptoms and improving range of motion and strength.
 In some cases, corticosteroid injections or surgery may be necessary to relieve severe pain.
-If you think you may have tennis elbow, see your doctor for an evaluation so that an accurate diagnosis can be made and appropriate treatment started.

 Golfer's and Tennis Elbow (Diagnosis & Science-Based)